threefoldfoundation/www_examplesite/content/page/page3/header/header.md

 ---
-id: participate_header
+id: header
-title: ''
+title: TITLE
-subtitle: BECOME PART OF THE LARGEST P2P GRID IN THE WORLD
+subtitle: Subtitle
-btn1: ''
+btn1: Button
-link1: ''
+link1: '' #link for button
-btn2: ''
+btn2: Button
-link2: ''
+link2: '' #link for button
 ---

-ThreeFold Farming is the process of providing hardware to expand the ThreeFold Grid and receiving ThreeFold Tokens TFT as passive income.
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.